hlasco/sr_turbulence/dataBuilder/README.md

 ## Running the code

-The script runNewSeeds.sh will successively spawn 100 simulations with different random seeds used for their initial condition.
-It uses a jobscript that is renewed on the completion of a simultion.
-You may need to update this jobscript to make it compatible with your machine.
+The script buildDataset.py will successively run pairs of HR/LR simulations at various initial Mach numbers, initialized with random seeds.
+Simulations are evolved during one turbulent crossing-time, which corresponds to a decay of kinetic energy of about a half.
+We assume that turbulence is then fully developed.
+Each simulation will be launched with its own jobscript after the completion of the previous one.

+The main parameters of the simulations can be controlled through the buildDataset.ini parameter file.